Is it possible to add External RAM to laptops externally?

 Just because someone suggests one upgrade doesn’t mean something else is worthless, and upgrading to an SSD is still a great choice.
 “Best upgrade” doesn’t mean “the only thing you should do.”

 But you have to know why you’re doing things and what problems they solve.
 People often blindly swap to an SSD because it gets oversold, and they might see better results from something more specific.
 An SSD is suitable for faster disk reads – like when starting up a computer and launching programs.

 If your SSD gives you a better response everywhere, the computer probably uses the disk as extra memory (paging).
 That’s a sign that what you needed was more RAM, and bridging that gap with an SSD won’t work as well.

 Also, doing a lot of paging on an SSD can make it fail a lot faster.

 Do external RAM slots exist?

-The closest thing to external ram at least on the consumer market would be to connect an SSD in one of these newer Thunderbolt/USB 4.0 slots (asuming the housing is directly the same).
-It’s feasible for just about any game cartridge to contain RAM though.
+The closest thing to external ram, at least on the consumer market, would be to connect an SSD in one of these newer Thunderbolt/USB 4.0 slots (assuming the housing is directly the same).
+It’s feasible for just about any game cartridge to contain RAM, though.

 Could you connect external RAM with a thunderbolt 3 connection?